olivicegodwin467/expense-tracker-app/README.md

 # Expense Tracker

 A simple web application built with React that helps users track their daily expenses.
-The Expense Tracker allows users to add, display, filter, and calculate their expenses while saving data locally using localStorage or IndexedDB.
+The Expense Tracker allows users to add, display, filter, and calculate their expenses while saving data locally using localStorage.

 ## Features